本文へスキップします。

 Recycling used wash oil

-The Sano Plant alone accounts for about two-thirds of the company’s overall waste output, and roughly 60% of that is water-soluble cutting fluid, wash oil, and other types of waste oil.
+The Sano Plant alone accounts for about half of the company’s overall waste output, and roughly 60% of that is water-soluble cutting fluid, wash oil, and other types of waste oil.
 To reduce the amount of these wastes, we installed hydrocarbon-based wash oil recycling equipment in fiscal 2020.
 The equipment separates out about 10% of the oil dissolved in the wash oil.
 The remaining 90% of the wash oil can be used as new, which reduces waste and uses resources more effectively.

-In fiscal 2022, the equipment recycled 6,881 liters of oil.
+In fiscal 2023, the equipment recycled 7,877 liters of oil.
 Going forward, we will continue to recycle waste oil to reduce our waste output.

 |Measures for proper management of chemicals